kshitij0306/eagle/README.md

 # eagle README

-This is the README for your extension "eagle".
+This is the README for your extension "eagle" project.
 After writing up a brief description, we recommend including the following sections.

 ## Features